 Early History of the Jewyle family

 This web page shows only a small excerpt of our Jewyle research.
-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Jewyle History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Jewyle History in all our PDF Extended History products and printed products wherever possible.

 Jewyle Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Jewyle has been recorded under many different variations, including Jewell, Jewall, Jule, Joel, Jouel and others.

 Early Notables of the Jewyle family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Jewyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jewyle family